 The subfields of the Multi-Link Control field of the Probe Request variant Multi-Link element except the Type subfield are TBD.

-The presence and format of the Common Info field in the Probe Request variant Multi-Link element are TBD.
+The format of the Common Info field of the Basic variant Multi-Link element is defined in Figure 9-788yy (Common Info field of the Probe Request variant Multi-Link element).